inveniosoftware/invenio/docs/developers/git-workflow.rst

 ------------

 Our collaboration model is basically a pull-on-demand model similar to the one used for the Linux kernel.
-You may want to read a chapter in the `Mercurial book on this collaboration model
+You may want to read a `chapter on this collaboration model in the Mercurial book
 <http://hgbook.red-bean.com/read/collaborating-with-other-people.html>`_.

 In the recipes below you will encounter several personas with different roles:

 * Joe Bloggs, head developer and system integrator
-* John Doe, developer, maintainer of module *WebFoo*
+* John Doe, developer, maintainer of the *WebFoo* module
-* Erika Mustermann, developer, maintainer of module *WebBar*
+* Erika Mustermann, developer, maintainer of the *WebBar* module

-Setting up things
+Setting things up
 -----------------

 S1.
 Setting up your Git identity